pthalin/video_lag_tester/README.md

 ## Hardware
 Sipeed Tang Nano 4k.
 Official reseller [Sipeed`s AliExpress Store *](https://s.click.aliexpress.com/e/_AlbHdD ).\
-Phototransistor for visable light with clear case.\
+Phototransistor for visable light with clear case. e.g. PT331C\
-NPN Transistor e.g. BC547.\
+NPN Transistor. e.g. BC547.\
 1k and 100k Resistor.

 \* I get commission if you buy using this link.
 It helps me to provide stuff like this.
 Thanks for your support!